About Us

 2024

-We used it as the concept for our wedding in September 2024, and honestly the whole vibe just felt so us that in April 2025 we decided to turn it into an actual consulting practice.
-The Social Club part isn't just a name — it's genuinely how we show up, as people who live here and care about this place, not as outside experts flying in to fix something.
-DRSC is our attempt to put our clinical training in service of the structural problems individual therapy was never designed to solve.
+April 2025 we turned it into an actual consulting practice.
+The Social Club part isn't just a name — it's genuinely how we show up.
+DRSC is our attempt to put clinical training in service of structural problems individual therapy was never designed to solve.

 Meet the humans behind the work.